 My name is Julika Kennaway!
 I had a major diving crisis.
 It was on a remote island in West Papua in Indonesia.
 Without DAN I dread to think what would have happened to me.
 The reality is that I could be blind, paralysed or dead.

 DAN members have a passion for the water, a quest for knowledge and love of community.
 They love being part of something bigger.
 You can join nearly 500,000 divers worldwide and experience valuable benefits to make you a safer, smarter diver.
 Divers Alert Network (DAN) is the world’s most recognised and respected dive safety organisation comprised of dive professionals and medical experts dedicated to supporting divers.
-Through research, medical services, educational programs and global response initiatives For nearly 40 years, DAN has created an extensive network capable of providing divers around the world with vital services.
+Through research, medical services, educational programs and global response initiatives For over 20 years, DAN has created an extensive network capable of providing divers around the world with vital services.
 Everyday divers rely upon DAN for dive safety information and health guidance.
 They know that in event of emergency, we’ll be there for them - no matter where adventure takes them.
-For almost 40 years DAN has been helping divers and we will continue to cultivate a culture of dive safety!
+For over 20 years DAN has been helping divers and we will continue to cultivate a culture of dive safety!
 Join DAN today and be part of the largest dive safety community.

 Most divers realise that diving is an adventure sport that may result in injuries as such they want the peace of mind that, in case of a diving emergency, there is a 24-hour hotline to call with membership benefits for the medical services they will need.

 DAN membership is not expensive by most standards.
 Diving medical advice is offered free of charge and is available 24/7/365.
 Membership benefits include diving medical and travel-related cover that are also extremely affordable and very competitive.
 DAN members also have access to discounts on safety and educational materials.